 29. Paper with lots of color printing or Sharpie drawn inks: Colored printer ink and markers such as Sharpies can contain heavy metals and other toxins.
 Anything saturated with these can contaminate your compost.

-30. Glossy Paper: Any paper that has a glossy, plastic finish is toxic to your compost pile.
-This unfortunately means some magazines, product catalogs, most wrapping paper (unless it’s zero waste or eco-friendly wrapping paper), and photographs.
+30. Glossy Paper: Any paper with a glossy, plastic finish is toxic to your compost pile.
+This, unfortunately, means some magazines, product catalogs, most wrapping paper (unless it’s zero waste or eco-friendly wrapping paper), and photographs.

-31. Dog and cat feces and litter: Carnivorous / omnivorous animals’ intestines can be host to a wide range of resilient parasites and pathogens.
-This type of feces must be composted separately in special, high temperature pet composters (read more about this here).
+31. Dog and cat feces and litter: Carnivorous and omnivorous animals’ intestines can play host to a wide range of resilient parasites and pathogens.
+Cat poop is especially dangerous and even eco-friendly cat littler should generally be thrown in the trash.

-Manure from other pets or livestock, however, is very beneficial.
+Manure from other purely plant-munching pets or livestock, however, is very beneficial.
 In that sense, vegan cat food is probably ok to compost too.

-32. Manure from sick animals: Herbivorous or not, any sick animal can pass on bad bacteria and viruses through their excrement.
+32. Manure from sick animals: Herbivorous or not, any sick animal can pass on harmful bacteria and viruses through their excrement.

-Nothing says “compost buzzkill” like a little contamination that ruins all your good, well-intentioned work!
+Besides, nothing says “compost buzzkill” like a bit of compost contamination that ruins all your good, well-intentioned work.